microsoft/FitbitOnFHIR/README.md

 > the Fitbit API and the Function that continously downloads patient data as it becomes available.

 ## Authentication and One Time Sync Webapp
+The webapp is appropriate for anyone trying to quickly deploy a solution where they would like to ingest historical patient data (30 days by default) from Fitbit and into FHIR.

 Deploy this project directly to Azure: